MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/get-started.md

 (This topic is pre-release documentation and is subject to change.)

-This topic introduces common user-interface elements and useful tips to work efficiently with [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)].
+This topic introduces common user-interface elements and useful tips to work efficiently with [!INCLUDE[Dynamics 365 Market Insights](../includes/pn-market-insights-long.md)].
 You'll get a basic understanding of the application’s logic and conceptual approaches to help you start to work with the various features and areas.

 ## Prerequisites
  To provide you the best experience with [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], it's a good idea to keep your browser updated to the latest version.